dherik/dherik.github.io/_posts/2024-09-04-adventures-llm-local.md

 I can load both models in the GPU because I carefully choose the models based on the number of parameters.
 A model with 8 billion parameters can occupy 4.5 GB of RAM and a model of 3 Billion will occupy 2 GB of RAM.
 In my case, I was using the model [Llama 3 8b](https://ollama.com/library/llama3) for chat and the model [Starcoder 3b](https://ollama.com/library/starcoder) for autocomplete.

 With this setup, I was able to play with Continue extension in Visual Studio Code, chatting with the model, and using the autocomplete feature to help me in the coding tasks.

+# Next steps

+Recently, AMD launched the [RX 7600 XT](https://www.amd.com/en/products/graphics/desktops/radeon/7000-series/amd-radeon-rx-7600-xt.html), a new graphics card with 16 GB of VRAM — one of the best value-for-money options if you're looking to run local LLMs and play games on the side.
+It’ll probably be my next purchase, as it will allow me to load larger models and assist with my coding tasks.

+I haven't had time to dive into this topic yet, but another personal goal is to set up a local RAG (Retrieval Augmented Generation) system using an LLM model.
+The idea is to feed it my personal files so it can help me answer questions about my own documents.